Dasharo/dasharo-issues/.github/ISSUE_TEMPLATE/feature-request.md

 name: Feature request
 about: Suggest a new feature or an improvement of existing functionality.
 title: ''
-labels: 'P: default, T: feature'
+labels: 'P: default, T: enhancement'
 assignees: ''

 ---